dilaouid/vaporwaver/README.md

     characterGradient: "plasma", // Optional: apply a gradient effect
     outputPath: "./output.png"  // Where to save the result });

+// Export only the character with effects (no background or misc items) await vaporwaver({
+    characterPath: "./my-character.png",
+    characterGradient: "plasma",
+    characterGlitch: 2.5,
+    characterOnly: true,         // Export only the character with applied effects
+    outputPath: "./character-only.png"
+});
 ```

 ## Configuration (IFlag interface)